tedr56/OctoPrint-USBControl/README.md

 The Raspbian operating system assigns these port numbers not by their physical location in the four-connector arrangement but by the ID of the device during bootup or when the cable is connected.

 For this reason, I a not persistently storing your settings for every session because this could get confusing if you add/remove USB devices.

+#### Raspberry Pi 3B+
+This computer has both a `1-1` and a `1-1.1` hub as seen from `lsusb`, for example.
+The second version has some individual control over the first two smart ports, as seen now in the Settings interface.

 ### Persistence
 At the moment, this plugin does not save the power state for each USB port.
 Each restart of OctoPrint will basically forget how you last left these and assume that they're all ON.